 This return on investment is a benefit that sets 3D printing apart from other solutions like outsourcing.
-But as with any long-term asset, it pays to be aware of all the associated costs that come with owning a 3D printer, and which expenses you need to plan for into the future.
+But as with any long-term asset, it pays to be aware of all the associated costs that come with owning a 3D printer, and which expenses – including 3D printer material costs – you need to plan for into the future.

 The list below should help you understand the costs involved, how they differ depending on the technology, and which are one-off or repeating.
 (Prices are indicative and subject to change – so we recommend doing your own research too.)

-With products on the market for anyone from a home user to the R&D divisions of blue-chip companies, this varies a lot.
-Typically, FFF offers the greatest variation in price, from hobbyist machines costing a few hundred dollars to higher-performance desktop printers in the $2,000 to $6,000 range.
+With products on the market for anyone from a home user to the R&D divisions of blue-chip companies, 3D printer prices vary a lot.
+Typically, FDM offers the greatest variation in price, from hobbyist machines costing a few hundred dollars to higher-performance desktop printers in the $2,000 to $6,000 range.
 Desktop SLA printers start from around $2,000 to $3,000, while an SLS printer typically costs $10,000 plus.
 Larger-scale industrial machines of any technology will cost significantly more.

-These can add extra functionality, but also extra expense.
+These can add extra functionality, but also add extra expense your 3D printing costs.
 Post-processing peripherals are almost essential for SLA and SLS printers.
-For example, SLA prints will otherwise have to be manually washed in isopropyl alcohol and left in the sun to cure – so in practice, these printers often require purchase of post-processing stations unless that appeals to you!
-For FFF, peripherals can streamline workflows such as material handling, but are up to you depending on your needs.
+For example, SLA prints will otherwise have to be manually washed in isopropyl alcohol and left in the sun to cure – so in practice, these printers often require purchase of additional post-processing stations!
+For FDM, peripherals can streamline workflows such as material handling or soluble support removal, but are up to you depending on your needs.

 Typically, this should only be the cost of replacing the odd consumable part over time.
 Check what support your seller includes as part of the price – they may offer installation and maintenance included.
 Some products also come with extended warranty options or an annual service plan.
 These plans can add certainty for some customers, but be sure to read the fine print in detail to understand the terms and exactly what support you get if something goes wrong.

 Think of material costs like gas for your car.
 While not considerable in isolation, over the long-term it will be one of the biggest running costs.
-For FFF 3D printing, an everyday filament like PLA or PETG will cost around $20 to $50 per kilogram, or $60 to $120 for specialized engineering or support filaments.
+For FDM 3D printing, 3D printer filament prices (for an everyday material like PLA or PETG) are around $20 to $50 per kilogram, or $60 to $120 for specialized engineering or support filaments.
 Entry-level SLA resins cost around $50 per liter, and most professional options cost around $150 to $400.
 SLS powder can cost around $100 to $200 per kilogram.